Send the link below via email or IMCopy

 -The best arguments are credible (ethos) and appeal to a reader's emotions (pathos) and sense of logic (logos).

--Without logic, the argument does not make any sense
+-Without logic, the argument may not make any sense

--Without emotional appeal, no one is motivated to support your cause
+-Without emotional appeal, few are motivated to support your cause

--If you are not credible, no one will care what you have to say
+-If you are not credible, few will care what you have to say

 -More specific form of parallelism